jason-m-s/react-native-star-printer-2/README.md

 ## Getting started

-`$ npm install react-native-star-printer-2 --save`
+`$ npm install react-native-star-printer-2 --save` (not hosted on npm yet.
+Download the package, extract and use `npm install path/to/package`)

 ### Mostly automatic installation